microsoft/AzureAutomaticGradingEngine/README.md

 Note:

 1. Subscription ID and Email must be unique for each assignment.
-2. Don't run <code>az ad sp create-for-rbac -n "gradingengine" --sdk-auth</code> repeatedly!
+2. Don't run <code>az ad sp create-for-rbac -n "AzureAutomaticGradingEngine" --role="Contributor" --scopes="/subscriptions/your-subscriptions-id"</code> repeatedly!
 Students need to submit the online form again with the new credentials.

 ## Generate the Prebuilt package